wilzwert/Chatop/README.md

 ```

 Then setup variables according to your environment ; see .env.example for more information.
+Please note that there is a slight difference whether you're using MySQL or MariaDB, although default values should work for both.

 3. Create the database and import the schema provided in ressources/db_structure.sql